bkimmig/developer_test/README.md

 This test will consist of a simple task to complete using the Python web framework <a href='http://flask.pocoo.org/'> Flask </a>.

+If you are using Anaconda's version of Python you can install this using the Anaconda installer.
+If you are using your own just keep your extra modules installed to Flask and the requests package.

-You can install this using the Anaconda installer, or pip.
-If you know how to do this you can skip the Virtual Environment Setup.
-Otherwise I would recommend creating a virtual environment for each application you build.
+If you know about Python and how to set it up you can skip the Python/Virtual Environment Setup section.

-## Virtual Environment Setup (Anaconda)
+## Python/Virtual Environment Setup (Anaconda)

 Here is a basic tutorial for virtual environment with Anaconda if you would like to read more than what is written here https://uoa-eresearch.github.io/eresearch-cookbook/recipe/2014/11/20/conda/.

 After downloading Anaconda, set up the environment from the command line using the following.
-We do not want any default packages with python, you should be able to complete this challenge using only Flask, if you need/install other packages let us know.
+We do not want any default packages with python, you should be able to complete this challenge using only Flask and requests, if you install other packages/dependencies let us know.

     $ conda create --no-deps --no-default-packages -n dev_test python=3.4 anaconda